raj1294/XcovSpec/README.md

 The tool requires the following packages to be installed:

-python v3.12 (including numpy, scipy, scikit-learn, astropy, matplotlib, kmpfit and stingray), Scientific Analysis Software (SAS) and Chandra Interactive Analysis of Observations (CIAO>=v4.17).
+python v3.12 (including numpy, scipy, scikit-learn, astropy, matplotlib, kmpfit and stingray), Scientific Analysis Software (SAS) and Chandra Interactive Analysis of Observations (CIAO>=v4.17) and SAO Image DS9.

 Please install the python packages packages as follows: